 - give power to the only thermal module on which the I/O assignment needs to be carried out; - enter into "Settings", "Device Configuration", "MANAGING" and assign to par.
-97 the value 16; - remove the power supply to the module; - repeat this operation for all the "DEPENDING" thermal modules of the cascade.
+97 the value 16 (pump versions) or 17 (valve versions); - remove the power supply to the module; - repeat this operation for all the "DEPENDING" thermal modules of the cascade.